 The objective of this environmental investigation is to identify the nature and extent of PFAS in the environment from the use of legacy firefighting foam at the Base.

 The three stages to the investigation are outlined below:

 Preliminary Site InvestigationFurther information on the investigation process can be found at the investigation process page.

-The first stage of the investigation, the Preliminary Site Investigation (PSI), is in progress.
+The first stage of the investigation, the Preliminary Site Investigation (PSI) has been completed.

 Detailed Site Investigation

-Defence will commence a Detailed Site Investigation (DSI) in early 2018.
+Defence commenced a Detailed Site Investigation (DSI) in May 2018.
 The DSI will involve sampling of ground water, surface water, soil and sediment within the Investigation Area.
 A detailed report will be prepared and shared with relevant government and regulatory bodies and the Lavarack community.

 Human Health and Ecological Risk Assessment

 The DSI findings will be used to inform the requirement to conduct a Human Health and Ecological Risk Assessments (HHERA).
 If required, the HHERA will evaluate potential exposure pathways to people, plants and animals and will be used to inform potential actions to reduce PFAS exposure.